markNZed/processism-react-three/storyboard.md

 Abstraction helps us understand systems by revealing higher-level patterns and relationships that emerge from ongoing interactions.
 However, this simplification comes with trade-offs.
 By focusing on the abstracted whole, we might lose sight of the ongoing, dynamic changes occurring at smaller levels.
 Still, abstraction remains a useful tool for understanding complicated environments.

+Reflective Question: Can you think of a situation where you’ve seen a group act as a whole, even though it's made up of many individuals?

 ## 3.4.
 Scene: Levels
 ### 3.4.1.
 Objective
 Illustrate the concept of multiple levels of abstraction emerging through the accumulation and integration of entities.